Korean Wedding Traditions

 - Fortune-teller consultations via Zoom

 The buffet approach to tradition would confuse anthropologists but delights guests.
-Where else would you see a traditional pyebaekpyeh-baek ceremony followed by a choreographed K-pop dance?
+Where else would you see a traditional pyebaek ceremony followed by a choreographed K-pop dance?
 Or wedding favors that include both traditional silk pouches and Bluetooth speakers?

 - Entrance on horseback (Joseon Dynasty style)